acgetchell/mundus-atrox/src/journals/twenty-second.md

 They lead us into the dungeon, and we all get a long rest, while we all say “WTF?!?”
 We are finally taken to a dark office and meet with a large female Duergar.

-> After waiting a long while in a dungeon cell carved out of impressively thick stone, you are taken to a dark office and met by an imposing female gray dwarf.
+> After waiting a long while in a dungeon cell carved out of impressively thick stone, you are taken to a dark office and met by an imposing female gray Dwarf.
 She is fully armored and bears an insignia you have not seen on any other Duergar.
 She is flanked by two Stone Guards who remain by the door.
 >
 > “I am Captain *Errde Blackskull*, Commander of the Stone Guard,” she says, giving each of you a calculating look.
 “Let me start by saying you are worth nothing here in Gracklstugh.
 Most of those in my command would sell you off in a heartbeat as the cheapest manual labor.
 However, I’ve learned to make much better use of adventurers like you.”